Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Kentavious Caldwell-Pope included, take the court versus the Phoenix Suns at 10:00 PM ET on Friday in the 2023 NBA Playoffs.
+Kentavious Caldwell-Pope and his Denver Nuggets teammates match up versus the Phoenix Suns in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.

-In this piece we'll break down Caldwell-Pope's stats and trends, helping you with your prop bets.
+With prop bets available for Caldwell-Pope, let's look at some stats and trends to help you find good wagers.

 Kentavious Caldwell-Pope Prop Bets vs. the Suns